-Dustin Ryan Fowler…graduated in 2013 from West Laurens HS (Ga.), where he was named regional "Player of the Year" as a senior.
+Dustin Ryan Fowler...Wife’s name is Madison...Is a 2013 graduate of West Laurens (GA) High School, where he was named the Player-of-the-Year as a senior.

 Batted .224 with six home runs and 23 RBI in 69 games over two stints with Oakland and .341 with four home runs and 27 RBI in 55 games with Triple-A Nashville…stole six bases with the A's, which tied for eighth among American League rookies…drew just eight walks and struck out 47 times and his average of 0.17 walks per strikeout was 10th lowest in Oakland history among players with 200 or more plate appearances…made 45 starts (44 in center field, one in left field), all in games started by a right-handed pitcher…hit .229 (41-for-179) with all 11 of his extra base hits, 22 of his 23 RBI and all eight of his walks against right-handed pitchers…was 2-for-13 (.154) with a sacrifice fly against left-handers…batted .261 on the road, .169 at home…had just two extra base hits in Oakland (both home runs) and slugged .247 at home compared to .426 on the road…hit .190 with five of his six home runs with the bases empty, .282 with runners on…batted .320 with runners in scoring position and two outs…had five home runs in 40 night games, one home run in 29 day games…had a .190 batting average against a pitcher the first time he saw him in a game, .276 after that…in addition to starting in center field and left field, he also played three games in right field… had one assist and one error in 62 games overall in the outfield…was 4-for-12 (.333) with four RBI, a walk and five strikeouts as a pinch hitter…scored four runs in nine games as a pinch runner…batted .241 with a .256 on-base percentage in 27 games in the leadoff spot…also started games in the seven, eight and nine spot in the order…was 9-for-19 (.474) in the ninth inning…hit .136 in 10 interleague games…batted .312 with five of his six home runs in 21 games against the AL Central, .165 in 47 games against all other teams…was 7-for-14 (.500) when putting the first pitch in play… hit .126 with two strikes…batted .149 with a .174 on-base percentage when leading off an inning.